Why there isn’t a “best hotel” in town. Or most anywhere.

 Now, no agent knows every city or resort area in the world personally.
-But even with places I know very well indeed, there really isn’t, to my mind, an answer.
+But even with cities, I know very well there really isn’t, to my mind, an answer.
 Because the answer can be completely different for different clients.

 Size — Dukes has 90 rooms, including 15 suites.
 This makes for more personal service, but some people like bigger hotels.
 Nothing wrong with that.
 Dukes has one restaurant, a drawing room-conservatory for tea, and a wonderful little bar — often hard to get into if you’re not a guest — where Ian Fleming is said to have been inspired for James Bonds’ “shaken not stirred” martini.